debezium/debezium-examples/saga/README.md

 There are three services involved:

 * _order-service:_ originator and orchestrator of the Saga
-* _customer-service:_ validates whether an incoming order is within the customer's credit limit and and approves or rejects it accordingly
+* _customer-service:_ validates whether an incoming order is within the customer's credit limit and approves or rejects it accordingly
 * _payment-service_ executes the payment associated to an incoming order

 ![Solution Overview](solution-overview.png)